 If you’d prefer to make this soup in the slow cooker or instant pot, follow the directions below:

-- Transfer the bacon and vegetables to the crock pot and add the remaining ingredients, other than the chicken.
+- Sautee the bacon and veggies in a pan like normal, then add them to the crockpot with all the remaining ingredients, other than the chicken.

 - Cook on low for 6-8 hours.
 Add the diced chicken in the last 10 minutes of cooking to warm through.
 Stir in parsley and season with salt and pepper, to taste.